Histon

 Histon is a village and civil parish in the South Cambridgeshire district, in the county of Cambridgeshire, England.
 It is immediately north of Cambridge – and is separated from the city – by the A14 road which runs east–west.
-In 2011, the parish had a population of 4655.
+In 2011, the parish had a population of 4,655.
 Histon forms part of the Cambridge built-up area.

-Over the years the Histon and the neighbouring village of Impington have grown and entwined together, to such an extent that many villagers today do not know where one ends and the other begins.
-They contain a combined total of six pubs.
-They have nursery, infants', junior and secondary schools.
-The International Whaling Commission is based in Impington.

-Histon hosted a main office of the East of England Development Agency, an agency which has been disbanded in favour of targets and funding directly to the democratic planning authority.

-Etymology
+Toponymy

 Suggestions for meanings of Histon include: "farmstead of the young warriors" or "landing place".
 However, the latter of these is unlikely as Histon is situated above the floodline.
 The likely origin of the name is from the two Saxon/Old English words hyse and tun – hyse meaning "a young man or warrior", and tun meaning "house or farm".
-The village name has survived as unchanged as possible since the orthographic rules at the writing of the Domesday Book when it was recorded as Histone, which demanded an e after an "n" culmination – see Middle English orthography, due to the focus on the downstrokes only in precious ink at the time.
+The village name has survived as unchanged as possible since the orthographic rules at the writing of the Domesday Book in 1086, when it was recorded as Histone, which demanded an e after an "n" culmination – see Middle English orthography, due to the focus on the downstrokes only in precious ink at the time.